nasa/fprime/Svc/RateGroupDriver/docs/sdd.md

 The Svc::RateGroupDriver component has one input port that receives a system tick.

 The `configure()` function is passed an array of integer arguments that specifies the divisors for each output port.
 This should be called after the constructor but before any port calls are made.
+The contents of the array are copied during the call, so the array can be a temporary variable.

 ```
     RateGroupDriverImpl::configure(NATIVE_INT_TYPE dividers[], NATIVE_INT_TYPE numDividers);